LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 defines a RAJA job with desul atomics enabled to be run on the ruby machine.

-.. important:: Each base compiler configuration that is used in Gitlab CI
+.. important:: Each base compiler configuration that is used in GitLab CI
                testing must have a Spack spec defined for it in the appropriate file for the machine that it will be tested on in the `RADIUSS Spack Configs https://github.com/LLNL/radiuss-spack-configs>`_ project.